sangwoo-sean/sangwoo-sean/README.md

 Studying in Sejong University, 3rd Grade.

+Love learning.

-Love learning, learn by doing.
+Learn by doing.

 Lived in Dublin, Ireland for 1 year.